 Around the Country, celebrations are being held.
 Some businesses and schools are closed in celebration.
 Here in Oregon you can support Indigenous People and celebrate the day in a number of ways.
 In the Portland area, there is a wonderful Indigenous Marketplace set up online where artists, service providers, consultants, health care, farming, and other Native people are featured and their work can be bought.
 Find that link here.

 In Hillsboro, Forest Grove, Gaston, and the entire Tualatin Valley this is a special day to remember and honor the Atfalati people.
 Decimated by disease, their numbers were reduced from 6,000 to 10,000 to as few as 60 by the mid-1800s.
 Also known as the Tualatin Kalapuya people, the Atfalati lived here for thousands of years and survived peacefully with the abundance that the natural world provided.
-The US Government proposed a treaty with the Atfalati to give them a large area of land at modern-day Gaston in 1851 but failed then refused to ratify it.
+The US Government proposed a treaty with the Atfalati to give them a large area of land at modern-day Gaston in 1851 but refused to ratify it.
 The remaining tribal members were forced to sign a treaty in 1855 that sent them all to the Grand Ronde reservation, forever removing them from their native land.

 You can read more about them here at the Pacific University website and see their territory on this hand-drawn map.

 Map of Tualatin Treaty Lands and neighboring tribes.
 Adapted from Zenk, “Contributions to Tualatin ethnography: subsistence and ethnobiology.” https://pacificu.libguides.com/c.php?g=1050460&p=7625221